Simple Wiring Problems Can Create Big Internal Issues?

 Fiber optic cables use light pulses to transmit information, whereas copper-based cables transmit electric pulses.
 Light transmissions are dramatically faster than electrical pulses and increase the amount of data that can be transmitted vs. copper.

-Typically, the greatest likelihood of damage occurs where the cable runs into or out of a server rack or through a conduit and needs to bend.
+Typically, the greatest likelihood of damage occurs when the cable runs into or out of a server rack or through a conduit and needs to bend.
 Controlling that bend is critical.

 A Solution Wish List for Preventing Data Loss